 Elton John released a spectacular run of albums in the early 1970s.
-From his self-titled sophomore effort to Tumbleweed Connection, on through to Madman Across The Water, Honky Chateau, Don’t Shoot Me, I’m Only The Piano Player, and Goodbye Yellow Brick Road.
-Each of these records has their own distinct style and unique vision.
+From his self-titled sophomore effort to Tumbleweed Connection, on through to Madman Across The Water, Honky Chateau, Don’t Shoot Me, I’m Only The Piano Player and Goodbye Yellow Brick Road.
+Each of these records has its own distinct style and unique vision.
 Madman Across The Water, which celebrates its 50th anniversary this year, is a prime example of the masterful work of Elton and his songwriting partner, Bernie Taupin.

 Elton’s magnificent music meshes perfectly with Bernie’s one-of-a-kind lyrics.
 In 1971, this talented duo was close to the peak of their powers.
 After a series of successful live shows in both the UK and the US, Elton’s label wanted another record, despite the fact that the year had already seen the release of the live album 11-17-70, and the soundtrack of the movie Friends, which featured songs composed by Elton and Bernie.